How to Prepare Infant Formula: Perfectly and Safely

 Can You Use Tap Water for Baby Formula?

-Most water in the United States and Canada comes from home faucets and is safe to drink.
-This being said, it is still best to boil tap water and let it cool to the correct temperature before making your baby’s formula.
+So it is best to get a home water filtration system or buy a verifiably clean spring water in glass bottles (to get away from the plastic derivative).
+If using tap water, it is still best to boil tap water and let it cool to the correct temperature before making your baby’s formula.

 Bringing cold water to a full-bubbling boil kills germs, bacteria, or viruses.
 These things can find their way into the water supply if pipes are old or leaky, if there’s heavy rain or flooding in your area, or if there are problems with the main water supply.